webability/DOMCORE/README.md

   change this file and add comments on new build.

 ---

+Build v3.0.7 2017-04-16
+- Added clearstatcache to the filedatasource write method in case we just created a directory that is not seen by PHP immediatly (may happen)
+- Modification of headers of files to match (c) 2017 and some UML boxes
+- Modification of WASimpleXML compile method: the children subnodes of a node are now into the 'children' array entry
+- Modification of WALanguageCompile to match WASimpleXML XML compiler

+Build v3.0.6 2017-02-03
+- Added implementation of array access, countable, iterable, object access magic functions in WALanguage
+- Modified WASHM to clean the ids of memory segments (trimmed, no spaces, tabs, etc)
+- Exceptions adjust to extend \Exception, no \Error

+Build v3.0.5 2017-01-11
+- Remasterization of the library for WA6 and namespaces build available more coherent

 Build v3.0.4 2016-05-07
 - Lots of errors corrected on the correct use of \core\WADebug into debugging code